Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 ## Why
 Can you make a ROI of 10% in the stock market only investing in dividend stocks ?
 ## Source of data
 Yahoo Finance as a pip install yfinance in my anaconda prompt.
-Selected list of 5 Stocks with dividends with history of dividends selected from yfinance to create a dataset for the machine learning model, List stock tickers:
+Selected list of 5 Stocks with dividends with history of dividends selected from yfinance to create a dataset for the machine learning model.
+Stock tickers: JNJ, CVX, TGT, LOW, GILD
 ## Questions I hope to answer
 * With the volatility of the market can you bet on getting a ROI of 10% with dividend stocks?
 * Why did the dividend stocks not prove to be profitable?